-As a modern-day human, it is obligatory that you have coped with the stress and pain of life’s daily afflictions with the cliché daydream of teleporting onto a picturesque, tropical beach, at least a few times, here and there.
-The daydream typically sparked by an image of a beach scenery so mind-blowingly beautiful, it makes you question if such an idyllic paradise even exists.
+https://travelbta.com/blog/your-luxury-travel-essentials-made-simple/As a modern-day human, it is obligatory that you have coped with the stress and pain of life’s daily afflictions with the cliché daydream of teleporting onto a picturesque, tropical beach, at least a few times, here and there.
+An image of beach scenery typically sparks the daydream so mind-blowingly beautiful, it makes you question if such an idyllic paradise exists.
 If you have visited Hawaii, you would know that it does.
 Imagining your Hawaii tropical vacation, picture yourself leaving delicate footprints on a velvety white sand beach at sunset, or hiking through lush rainforests, motivated by the sweet promise of a blissful refreshment underneath a waterfall.

-Okay okay, while ‘life-or-death’ is perhaps a slight exaggeration, planning a highly anticipated, once-in-a-lifetime vacation is not to be taken lightly considering the time, money and energy invested into making it happen.
-It is a given that each destination can always offer something for someone, but not everything for everyone and Hawaii is no exception.
+Okay, while ‘life-or-death’ is perhaps a slight exaggeration, planning a highly anticipated, once-in-a-lifetime vacation is not to be taken lightly considering the time, money, and energy invested into making it happen.
+It is a given that each destination can always offer something for someone, but not everything for everyone, and Hawaii is no exception.

-The destination of Hawaii is a world of its own, with each island in the Pacific embodying its own individually unique personality and diverse approach to embracing the natural environment, culture, and beauty of the U.S. state.
-Hawaii consists of 132 islands in total and six main islands which include Hawaii (the Big Island), Oahu, Maui, Kaua’i, Lana’i, and Moloka’i.
+The destination of Hawaii is a world of its own.
+Each island in the Pacific embodies its own unique personality and diverse approach to embracing the natural environment, culture, and beauty of the U.S. state.
+Hawaii consists of 132 islands in total and six main islands, including Hawaii (the Big Island), Oahu, Maui, Kaua’i, Lana’i, and Moloka’i.

-It is essential to compare the differences between these six islands in order to decide which one will best suit you and your travel party’s needs and expectations, and deliver the ultimate tropical vacation of your dreams.
+It is essential to compare these six islands’ differences to decide which one will best suit you and your travel party’s needs and expectations and deliver the ultimate tropical vacation of your dreams.

 Hawaii (The Big Island) – A Nature Lover’s Haven